-In the event of a death in the immediate family member, regular, full-time employees shall be allowed up to six (6) consecutive scheduled working days of leave to arrange for and/or attend the funeral.
-Additionally, regular, full-time employees shall be allowed up to two (2) days of leave following the death of a pet for which they are primarily responsible.
-In all bereavement cases, the employee shall be paid their regular rate from accrued and available sick leave for each of the scheduled workdays missed (up to six).
+In the event of a death in the immediate family member, regular, full-time employees shall be allowed up to six scheduled working days of leave to arrange for and/or attend the funeral.
+Additionally, regular, full-time employees shall be allowed up to two days of leave following the death of a pet for which they are primarily responsible.
+Bereavement days must be taken within three months of the date of death, and employees may use accrued sick leave.

 Additional days beyond the six allowed under this policy may be used from accrued vacation time upon recommendation from the employee's supervisor and approval by the appropriate director.
-Temporary, part-time, and hourly employees shall be eligible for unpaid bereavement leave of up to six days (or such longer period as may be necessary) with the prior written approval of their supervisor.
+Part-time, and student employees shall be eligible for unpaid bereavement leave of up to six days (or such longer period as may be necessary) with the prior written approval of their supervisor.